atanisoft/esp32usb/README.md

 # What is esp32s2usb?

-esp32s2usb is an ESP-IDF component that provides a replacement for the ESP-IDF TinyUSB component.
-This code tracks https://github.com/hathach/tinyusb latest code rather than https://github.com/espressif/tinyusb.
+esp32s2usb is an ESP-IDF component that provides an alternative for the ESP-IDF TinyUSB component.
+This code uses https://github.com/hathach/tinyusb rather than https://github.com/espressif/tinyusb.

 # How to use?
 In your project, add this as a submodule to your `components/` directory.